WHAT IS TITLE INSURANCE?

 A Word About Real Estate

 Real estate has traditionally been a family's most valuable asset.
-It is a form of wealth that
+It is a form of wealth

-the title to the property that you are buying until they are extinguished.
+attached to the title to the property that you are buying until they are extinguished.

 The Past Can Determine Your Future